This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Creating your child’s cerebral palsy life care plan is one of the most important things you can do.
 A crucial part of the plan is the diagnosis of your child’s cerebral palsy.
 You will need to work with your legal team and medical professionals to develop detailed diagnosis documentation.

-To treat any illness or condition, having a detailed and accurate diagnosis is crucial.
+A detailed and accurate diagnosis is crucial to treat any illness or condition.
 In the case of a birth injury-related condition like cerebral palsy, the diagnosis becomes even more critical on a legal level.

 The diagnosis will help the medical care team develop the right treatment and interventions for your child.
-It also helps the legal team create the best plan of action and present the evidence for your case against your doctor or hospital.
+It also helps the legal team create the best action plan and present the evidence for your case against your doctor or hospital.

 Get Matched with a Leading Birth Injury Attorney in Your Area